-Hannah received her B.S. from the University of Illinois in May of 2019 with a double major in Psychology and Communication and is interested in computational social science research.
+Hannah received her B.S. from the University of Illinois Urbana-Champaign in 2019 with a double major in Psychology and Communication.
+Her cheif resreach interests are media effects, credibility perceptions, political polarization, algorithm bias & perception, mass media, racial studies and disadvantaged populations.
 She has worked with the lab as a volunteer research assistant at SPL since Summer 2017 and is the current Lab Manager of SPL.
 Other interests include drinking *slightly* too much coffee, cohosting a podcast, and applying to PhD programs. email website

 Sylvia Kreibig, Ph.D., is a Senior Research Scientist at the Department of Psychology at Stanford University.
 She earned her Ph.D. in Psychology with a focus on Affective Sciences from the University of Geneva, Switzerland under the direction of Drs.
 Klaus Scherer and Guido Gendolla and completed her postdoctoral training at Stanford University under the mentorship of Dr. James Gross.
 The overarching aim of her research is to better understand how emotions impact mental and physical health and how emotion regulation can be used to improve our health.
 Core facets of her research address the role of appraisals in generating and differentiating emotions and the use of cognitive reappraisal for regulating emotions.
 Sylvia uses psychophysiological and neuroimaging methods in her research.
 Sylvia has most recently become interested in exploring the role of emotion dysregulation (during wake time) in disorders expressed during sleep. email website

 Anat Talmon is a postdoctoral fellow in the Department of Psychology at Stanford University.
 She finished her Ph.D. in Social Work from Tel Aviv University under the supervision of Prof. Karni Ginzburg.
 Her research focuses on the long-term implications of childhood maltreatment on both adult survivors’ body and mind.
 Specifically, she studies self-objectification and disrupted body identity among survivors of childhood maltreatment, and its detrimental effects on the survivors’ adjustment in general, and during specific phases of the life cycle, such as the transition to motherhood and aging.
 She received postdoctoral fellowships from the Haruv Institute and from the Israel Science Foundation (ISF) aimed to examine sleep disorders in the shadow of childhood maltreatment. email